IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 106. Click the **Hosts** tab.

-    All the ESXi hosts provisioned as part of the consolidate cluster are shown along with their respective, consumpton metric and high availability (HA) state.
+    All the ESXi hosts provisioned as part of the consolidate cluster are shown along with their respective, consumption metric and high availability (HA) state.

 107. Click the **Datastores** tab.

-    Both the user specified datastores (the two (2) NFS 3 stores of 1,000 gigabytes (GB)) and the datastores required as part of the base infrastructure are displayed.
+    Both the user specified datastores (the two [2] NFS 3 stores of 1,000 gigabytes [GB]) and the datastores required as part of the base infrastructure are displayed.

 108. Click the **Networks** tab.